Spyderisk/system-modeller/README.md

 must first be synchronised with the current operational state (for instance through integration via the API with OpenVAS or a SIEM).

 This project provides both a web service and a web-based user interface.
-An API is provided to create, update, analyse and query system models and integrate other tools.

 Docker is used to provide a consistent build and test environment for developers and for the continuous integration (CI) system.
 If you want to do a demo of the Spyderisk System Modeller and do not need to do any development, then you need to refer to the [Installing Docker](#installing-docker) section and then use the [system modeller deployment project](https://github.com/Spyderisk/system-modeller-deployment).

+# Installation

 ## Pre-requisites